dosipod/SrWiki/LED-Preferences.md

 ### 2D Matrix
 2D effects are projected on a 2 dimensional matrix.

-A specific led is identified by led[x,y] where led[0,0] is top left (logical layer) Setting name | Value Range | Description | Master/Dev
+A specific led is identified by led[x,y] where led[0,0] is in the top left corner (logical layer)

+Setting name | Value Range | Description | Master/Dev
 |---|---|---|---|
 Width| 1..x | Width of the matrix | Master
 Height| 1..y | Height of the matrix | Master

 Note: width x height should match LED count!

 **Note 1:** The number of LED's should contain ALL the number of ALL LED's in the display.

 **Note 2:** The 2D matrix value should contain values for number of pixels in all your connected panels.

+**Note:** Animations are written so that the first LED in in the panel(s) is in the top left corner.

 ### 2D Panels
 A matrix is made of 1 or more identical physical led panels (physical layer)